Search

 STUDY HYPOTHESIS AND DESCRIPTION

-Specifically, we will look at changes in how the patients utilize oxygen, their achieved workload, and how efficiently they respired at peak exercise and at the ventilatory threshold.
+Specifically, the team will look at changes in how the patients utilize oxygen, their achieved workload, and how efficiently they respired at peak exercise and at the ventilatory threshold.
 (The ventilatory threshold is also known as the point at which the body becomes more dependent on acquiring energy from mechanisms not involving oxygen.)

 OBJECTIVES